rafamoral/DImodels/README.md

 recording of the response.
 The proportions sum to 1 for each experimental unit.

+**Main changes in the package from version 1.2 to version 1.3**

+- The `DI` and `autoDI` functions now have an additional parameter called `ID` which enables the user to group the species identity effects (see examples below).
+- The `predict` function now has flexibility to calculate confidence and prediction intervals for the predicted values.

+**Main changes in the package from version 1.1 to version 1.2**

+- There are two new functions added to the package:
+  - `predict`: Make predictions from a fitted DI model without having to worry about theta, and the interaction terms in the data.
+  - `contrasts_DI`: Create contrasts for a DI model.

-**Main changes in the package from version 1.0 to version 1.1 and newer**
+**Main changes in the package from version 1.0 to version 1.1**

 - `DI_data_prepare` is now superseded by `DI_data` (see examples below)